dataphos/schema-registry/registry/README.md

 The worker component communicates with the REST API by sending the HTTP GET request that retrieves a message schema from the Registry by using the necessary parameters.
-The message schemas themselves can be stored in any type of database ( Schema History), whether in tables like in standard SQL databases, such as Oracle or PostgreSQL, or NoSQL databases like Firestore, MongoDB etc. The component itself has an interface with the database connector that can be easily modified to work with databases that fit the client’s needs.
+The message schemas themselves can be stored in any type of database ( Schema History), whether in tables like in standard SQL databases, such as Oracle or PostgreSQL, or NoSQL databases like MongoDB.
+The component itself has an interface with the database connector that can be easily modified to work with databases that fit the client’s needs.